HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ### Data Elements for Requesting Attachments

-The following data elements are needed to associate an attachment to a claim or prior authorization when requesting attachments. <span class="bg-success" markdown="1">They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 and x12n 278 response elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->
+The following data elements are needed to associate an attachment to a claim or prior authorization when requesting attachments. <span class="bg-success" markdown="1">They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 Request for Additional Information (RFAI) and x12n 278 response elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->

 {% include requests-277_278.md %}